Ahi Nachos with Pickled Red Onions and Wasabi Crema

 Like most couples, I felt compelled to participate in all of Logan’s favorite pastimes during the earlier stages of courtship (as he did mine).
 While some of them were unexpectedly fabulous, like camping and making dirty Christmas cookies, others didn’t really suit me.

-For example, I get unattractively sweaty and anxious at barbecue festivals, 3-hour bike rides make me mildly suicidal, and sometime after my 20th Widespread Panic concert, I developed weird urges to cry and/or scream, “Is this just one long song??!
+For example, I get unattractively sweaty and anxious at barbecue festivals, 3-hour bike rides make me question my will to live, and sometime after my 20th Widespread Panic concert, I developed weird urges to cry and/or scream, “Is this just one long song??!
 I feel like I’m taking crazy pills!!!” during the shows.

 While Logan’s cool with me walking away from a lot of his thangs, there’s one that he’s had a particularly hard time letting me give up.
 Let’s talk about skiing, shall we?